 Remember, the key is gradual progression.
 Your journey towards better health and fitness is all about consistency and listening to your body.

 Make it more Challenging

-As you get fitter, aim to make your walking sessions more challenging.
+Here are some fun ways to make your walking sessions more challenging:

 Improve Your Walking Form

 Walking may seem simple, but good form is essential for efficiency and injury prevention.

 Here’s a quick checklist to make sure you’re walking like a pro: